rticommunity/kubernetes-examples/ddsping_cds/README.md

 #### Create a ConfigMap for RTI License.
 `$ kubectl create configmap rti-license --from-file rti_license.dat`

+This command creates a ConfigMap to store the RTI License, which is necessary for running RTI CDS in the evaluation package.

 #### Create a StatefulSet and Headless Services for Cloud Discovery Service.
 `$ kubectl create -f rticlouddiscoveryservice-ha.yaml`

+Use this command to create a StatefulSet and a Headless Service for the RTI CDS.
+This will create redundant RTI CDSes for high availability and each instance will have a service endpoint (e.g., rti-cds-0).

 #### Create a Deployment for DDS ping publisher.
 `$ kubectl create -f rtiddsping-cds-pub-ha.yaml`

+This command deploys the RTI DDS Ping Publisher, which can now use redundant CDSes for discovery within your Kubernetes cluster.

 #### Create a Deployment for DDS ping subscriber.
 `$ kubectl create -f rtiddsping-cds-sub-ha.yaml`

+Use this command to create a Deployment for the RTI DDS Ping Subscriber.
+It can also leverage redundant CDSes for discovery, allowing communication with the publisher.